populationgenomics/team-docs/hail.md

       kubectl --namespace $NAMESPACE exec -it auth-6d559bd9b6-npw56 -- /bin/bash
       ```

-   1. On the pod, connect to the SQL instance and set the `$NAMESPACE` variable (the one you exported earlier is not available to the pod).
-From `sql-config.cnf`, set the variable `$HOST`, and note the `password`.
+   1. On the pod, connect to the SQL instance.
 You may need to install the mysql client if the command isn't available, this can be done with `apt update` and `apt install mysql-client`.

       ```bash
-      cd /sql-config
-      cat /sql-config/sql-config.cnf
-      export NAMESPACE="<janedoe>"
-      export HOST="<host-from-sql-config.cnf>"
-      mysql --ssl-ca=server-ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem --host=$HOST --user=$NAMESPACE-auth-user --password
+      mysql --defaults-file=/sql-config/sql-config.cnf
       ```

    1. Within `mysql>`, run the following, but note that you'll have to replace `$NAMESPACE`, `$EMAIL`, and `$TOKEN` manually: